It is illegal to collect birds’ nests, feathers, or eggs without federal and state collecting permits.

 Nest Search: Take the children on a walk around the school grounds or through the neighborhood to look for nests or potential nesting sites.
 How would these nesting sites be different in spring and summer, and how would that help the birds?
 What nesting materials might birds use?

 Bluebird Nest Boxes: Use Bluebird Nest Box Plans to assemble and build a home for bluebirds or other cavity nesters.
 Prepare the wood for building houses ahead of time by pre-cutting pieces and pre-drilling holes.
-When the houses are assembled, bring the children outside to install them.
+When the houses are assembled, bring the children to install them.
 Discuss bluebirds’ preferences (east- or south-facing, near a mowed field or lawn, hole four to five feet off the ground, nearby bushes for young to fly when they fledge but at least 100 feet from wooded area).
 Choose likely sites to mount the birdhouses, making sure they are at least 100 feet apart.
 Then have the children observe who moves in.